 Our school maintains grades and report cards on Infinite Campus.
-Registration information can be obtained by contacting the main office.
+Infinite campus registration information can be obtained by contacting the main office.

 Once registered, you will have the ability to view your child's grades (except Kindergarten) and attendance at any time via the Internet.
 Students may also view their own progress by using their school login credentials.